 Commodity money has intrinsic value, such as salt in the Mediterranean region, silk in China, or gold and silver throughout the world, because these commodities have a value that is independent of its value as money.
 Gold, for instance, is extensively used in jewelry, and silver has many industrial uses.

 Representative money is paper currency that can be exchanged for a fixed amount of a valuable commodity, usually gold or silver.
 Paper currency is convenient because it weighs little and much larger denominations can be printed that weigh no more than single units of currency.
-For instance, in 1715, Maryland, North Carolina and Virginia issued tobacco notes which could be converted to a certain amount of tobacco on demand, but were much easier to carry and to make large payments.
+For instance, in 1715, Maryland, North Carolina and Virginia issued tobacco notes which could be converted to a specified amount of tobacco on demand, but were much easier to carry and to make large payments.

 However, the problem with representative money is that its acceptance depended on the reputation of the issuer.
 This is why the people in early America accepted banknotes, because the bank stood ready to redeem their notes in specie, which were gold or silver coins.
 However, some banks issued more notes than they had specie; when the public found out, they would run to the bank with their banknotes to redeem them before the bank ran out.
 Such runs on the bank, as they were called, were a frequent occurrence in 18th and 19th century America, when many states did a poor job of monitoring the banks that they chartered.
 Eventually, starting in 1861, the federal government started issuing its own notes, that were backed by government bonds held at the United States Treasury.

 Fiat money has no intrinsic value nor can it be redeemed for specie.
 Its value originates from government decree, or fiat.
 The best example of fiat money is paper currency.
-The paper itself has very little intrinsic value, so fiat money can only serve as money if its production is tightly controlled.
+The paper itself has little intrinsic value, so fiat money can only serve as money if its production is tightly controlled.
 The production of fiat money is mostly controlled by governments.
 Governments maintain this control by using printing methods and materials that are difficult to reproduce, and by punishing counterfeiters with harsh penalties.
 For instance, in 12th century China, where the 1st paper currency circulated, the penalty for counterfeiting was beheading, and this was printed on the currency!

 Although the issuance of paper money in the United States began in 1690, the U.S. government did not issue paper currency with the intent that it circulate as money until 1861, when Congress approved the issuance of demand Treasury notes.
 All currency issued by the U.S. government since then remains legal tender, including silver certificates, which have a blue seal of the Department of the Treasury; United States notes have a red seal, and national bank notes have a brown seal.
-Most of the U.S. currency circulating today is in the form of Federal Reserve notes that have the green Treasury seal.
+Most of the U.S. currency circulating today is in the form of Federal Reserve notes with the green Treasury seal.

-Most money in most countries today exists only in electronic format, as records in the databases of financial institutions, which is why the United States Treasury no longer prints currency in denominations greater than $100.
+Most money in most countries today exists only in electronic format, as records in the databases of financial institutions, which is why the United States Treasury no longer prints currency in denominations exceeding $100.
 Law-abiding citizens use checks or electronic transfers for large payments, while organized crime and terrorist networks use cash.
 Hence, the elimination of large denomination bills is considered a potent weapon against organized crime and terrorists by making it inconvenient and risky to transfer large amounts of cash.
 Some people have even suggested lowering the top denomination to $20 instead of $100; likewise, other countries, such as Europe, are also considering reducing their denominations, since criminals often use currencies with the highest denominations.
 For instance, 1 million dollars in €500 bills weighs just 2.2 pounds, while the same amount in $20 bills weighs 50 pounds.
-Denominations greater than $100 were last printed in 1945, but were issued until 1969 by the U.S. Treasury.
+Denominations exceeding $100 were last printed in 1945, but were issued until 1969 by the U.S. Treasury.

 Eventually, when the technology exists at a low enough cost, all money will become electronic because of its many advantages, both to governments and to the people.
 Coins have been around for thousands of years and paper money, for almost 300 years.
 However, these forms of cash are expensive to create, store, and transport.
 There are also security risks and costs.
 For instance, cash needs to be transported for businesses, people drive to and from ATMs to withdraw cash, and armored vehicles are frequently required to transport large amounts of cash from one location to another.
 Electronic money would obviate these and many other costs associated with physical money.
 Electronic money would also greatly reduce the tax gap, the tax revenue that the government could collect on income that is now either unreported or underreported.